How to Search Documents Java with GroupDocs.Search

 Practical Applications

-1. Legal Document Review: Quickly find and review specific clauses or mentions across multiple contracts.
+1. Legal Document Review – Quickly locate clauses across hundreds of contracts.

-2. Academic Research: Extract key phrases from research papers to gather insights efficiently.
+2. Academic Research – Extract key phrases from research papers for literature reviews.

 Performance Considerations